 Runes can be used for a variety of purposes, including protection against harm.
 There are many different ways to create a protective rune charm, such as carving the runes into wood or stone, or wearing them as jewelry.
 You can also create a more personal protective charm by using your own blood to inscribe the runes onto paper or cloth.

-When creating a protection rune charm, it is important to choose symbols that have personal meaning to you.
+When creating a protection rune charm, it is important to choose symbols that have personal meaning to you (for example, if you like carrots, you could be interested in carrot symbolism…).
 The best way to find out which symbols work best for you is to experiment and see what works best for you.
 There are no wrong answers when it comes to working with runes!

 Different Types of Protection Runes and Their Meanings